pnnl/ExaGO/docs/web/scopflow.md

 ```
 Contingencies can either be specified in PTI format (.con file) or a native format.
 The description of the native format is given in the header file `include/scopflow.h`.
 SCOPFLOW supports single/multiple generator and line/transformer outage contingencies.

-#### Solver (-scopflow_solver <IPOPT>)
+#### Solver (-scopflow_solver <IPOPT,HIOP,EMPAR>)
 Set the solver to be used for SCOPFLOW.
-Currently, only IPOPT is supported.
 With IPOPT, SCOPFLOW can be only run on one processor (N = 1) as IPOPT only supports single process execution.
+HIOP supports a distributed solution allowing SCOPFLOW to be solved in parallel.
+In addition, one can solve SCOPFLOW in an embarrasingly parallel model with the EMPAR solver.
+With EMPAR, the base case and the contingencies are solved independently, i.e, there is no coupling.
 ```
 mpiexec -n <N> ./scopflow -netfile <netfilename> -ctgcfile <ctgcfilename> -scopflow_solver <IPOPT>
 ```